 You can back up all computer volumes or specific computer volumes.

-- When you back up the entire computer image, Veeam Agent for Microsoft Windows captures the content of all volumes on your computer.
+- When you back up the entire computer image, Veeam Agent captures the content of all volumes on your computer.
 The resulting backup file contains all volume data and Microsoft Windows OS system data: system partition and boot partition.
-For GPT disks on Microsoft Windows 8.1, 10, 2012, 2012 R2, 2016 and 2019, Veeam Agent for Microsoft Windows additionally backs up the recovery partition.
+For GPT disks on Microsoft Windows 8.1, 10, 11, 2012, 2012 R2, 2016, 2019 and 2022, Veeam Agent additionally backs up the recovery partition.

-- When you back up a specific computer volume, Veeam Agent for Microsoft Windows captures only that data that resides on this specific volume: files, folder, application data and so on.
+- When you back up a specific computer volume, Veeam Agent captures only that data that resides on this specific volume: files, folder, application data and so on.

-If you choose to back up the system volume (volume on which the OS is installed), Veeam Agent for Microsoft Windows automatically includes the System Reserved partition into the backup scope.
+If you choose to back up the system volume (volume on which Microsoft Windows is installed), Veeam Agent automatically includes the System Reserved partition into the backup scope.
 You can exclude the System Reserved partition from the backup if necessary.
-In this case, Veeam Agent for Microsoft Windows will capture only data on the system volume.
+In this case, Veeam Agent will capture only data on the system volume.

 To learn more, see System State Data Backup.